0xDVC/vela-crypto/README.md

 # vela crypto: hmm-based crypto trading model

 ## overview
-built a trading model for newly listed crypto assets using hidden markov models (hmm). the idea is to catch market regimes early and trade based on state transitions.
+built a trading model for newly listed crypto assets using hidden markov models (hmm) with Baum-Welch algorithm. the idea is to catch market regimes early and trade based on state transitions.

 ## approach
 - hmm for detecting market regimes (bull/bear/neutral)